diffplug/gitfromscratch/Branches/Overview.md

 **When you make a new commit, you can choose any commit in the whole repository to be the starting point.**  You can even make a commit with no parents, or two parents, or ten parents, but we'll get to that later.
 99% of the commits you make will have just one parent.

-**The HEAD branch determines what the starting point for the next commit will be.**  When the next commit is made, the HEAD branch will automatically move so that it points to the new commit.
+**The HEAD branch determines the starting point for the next commit.**  When the next commit is made, the HEAD branch will automatically move so that it points to the new commit.
 Here's an example of what that looks like in practice:

 ![Create 123 ABC](Overview_123_ABC.gif)